 As previously mentioned we will be working with the children to create and develop our outside area, a massive thank you for all the money raised in Term 2 from our Halloween Wellie Walk.
-We raised an amazing total which we are planning to do again this term.
+We raised an amazing total and this term we will be doing another fundraiser to add to it.
 We have drawn up some very exciting plans with Stepping Stones Nursery and soon you will see this be put into place.

 If you feel like you would benefit from any more training on the area of learning then do not hesitate to ask and this can be arranged.
 We are going to do some other workshops such as ‘reading buddies with parents’ to give you the opportunity to continue to come into class to support your child.
 Lookout for the letters in the term ahead.